nocheerleader/neurocomms/README.md

 Existing tools often provide generic advice, failing to address the specific, literal interpretation needs of the neurodiverse community.

-## Our Solution: ToneWise
+## Our Solution: Elucidare

+Elucidare is the Latin for "to make clear"

-**ToneWise** is an AI-powered communication assistant that acts as a "co-pilot" for professional conversations.
+**Elucidare** is an AI-powered communication assistant that acts as a "co-pilot" for professional conversations.
 It demystifies communication by providing clear, literal, and actionable feedback.

 Our platform helps users:
 *   **Analyze Message Tone:** Paste a message and get a simple, visual breakdown of its perceived tone (Professional, Friendly, Urgent, Neutral) without overwhelming jargon.
-*   **Generate Appropriate Responses:** Describe a situation, and ToneWise generates three distinct response options—Casual, Professional, and Direct—explaining *why* each one works.
+*   **Generate Appropriate Responses:** Describe a situation, and Elucidare generates three distinct response options—Casual, Professional, and Direct—explaining *why* each one works.
 *   **Build a Personal Library:** Save effective scripts to a personal library, creating a reusable toolkit for common communication challenges.
 *   **Practice with Confidence (Premium):** Use our voice synthesis feature to hear scripts spoken aloud, helping to practice tone and delivery before a real conversation.

-We built ToneWise with a "privacy-first" approach.
+We built Elucidare with a "privacy-first" approach.
 User content is processed to provide the service but is not stored permanently or used for training AI models.

 ## Key Features